javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 2. Second run counts: `i=1000001..2000000`.
 3. ...and so on.

-Pauses between `count` executions provide just enough "air" for the JavaScript engine to do something else, to react on other user actions.
+Now, if a new side task (e.g. `onclick` event) appears while the engine is busy executing part 1, it gets queued and then executes when part 1 finished, before the next part.
+Periodic returns to event loop between `count` executions provide just enough "air" for the JavaScript engine to do something else, to react on other user actions.

 The notable thing is that both variants -- with and without splitting the job by `setTimeout` -- are comparable in speed.
 There's no much difference in the overall counting time.